Working with a designer as a trusted, strategic partner can embark you and your business on a great long-term relationship.

 A reputable car mechanic’s shop is a licensed business.
 Unfortunately, in the creative arena the lines get a bit blurred.
 There is often a misunderstanding that folks don’t recognize that visual professionals ARE actual business owners.
 That means a business license, paying city taxes (and the dreaded self-employment taxes for sole proprietors).
 A mechanic does not work 7 days a week.
 So we have biz hours too.

 Like taking care of your car, creating and maintaining your print and digital assets should be viewed as an investment in your business not an expense.
-And like the mechanic who keeps you informed of your car’s ongoing needs, working with the right designer/creative professional will guide you and educate you in a similar way.
+And like the mechanic who keeps you informed of your car’s ongoing needs, working with the right designer/creative professional will guide you and educate you in a similar way – to a successful outcome.

-Last little note to keep in mind is good car mechanics tend to have smaller indie shops.
+Really good car mechanics tend to have smaller indie shops.
+Which can make them more high in demand.
 That means you may need to wait a bit to get in.
 This is similar with indie design studios.
 There can be a wait depending on which projects are currently in the queue.
 Then again, good things are work waiting for 🙂